Originally published in 2019. Re-published in April 2021.

 The ads appear as responses to specific searches on the app.
 Perhaps most exciting is what’s in store for voice-activated devices like Amazon’s Alexa, and other wearables and IoT devices.

-Mobile ad networks: Ad networks such as Google Admob that essentially connect content publishers (supply side) with advertisers (demand side), most often through a real-time bidding (RTB) process.
+Ad networks such as Google Admob that essentially connect content publishers (supply side) with advertisers (demand side), most often through a real-time bidding (RTB) process.
 Let’s say for example that a large news network wanted to monetize their mobile traffic.
 They would list their real estate on an ad network, and when the right user got to a page, various advertisers would bid for the “right” to show their ad to that user, with the winner paying to display their ad.

 Mobile ad networks enable targeting, tracking and reporting of impressions and other metrics and can target users across iOS app ads and Google app ads/Android app ads.

-App store ads: with Apple, there are two main options for running your Apple Search Ads campaign.
+With Apple, there are two main options for running your Apple Search Ads campaign.